 - Students working on biological projects may involve animals as outlined above.
 The display of any biological project is to be a report of completed work.
 Live microorganisms and vertebrate or nonvertebrate animals shall not be included in the display, although appropriate photographs may be available in the report. - The only parts of vertebrate animals that may be displayed are those that are either naturally shed by an animal or parts properly prepared and preserved.
 Soft tissue specimens are not acceptable if they are preserved in formaldehyde, a dangerous chemical excluded under the chemical safety section of these guidelines.
 Sealed tissue samples on microscope slides are permissible.
 Thus, porcupine quills (safely contained), shed snake skin, feathers, tanned pelts and hides, antlers, hair samples, skeletons and skeletal parts are permissible, while organ and tissue samples are not.
-However, photos, videos or slides of organ and tissue samples may be available for viewing upon request, but may not be obviously displayed. - Biological experimentation is subject to legal restrictions including, among others: - o Criminal Code of Canada, Section 446, Cruelty to Animals;

-- o Convention for International Trade on Endangered Species; - o Canadian Wildlife Service; - o Health of Animals Act, Bill C-66 Guidelines of the Canadian Council on Animal Care; - o Animals for Research Act (Ontario). - 18.
-Tamil Cultural and Academic Society Science Fair winners will be notified through phone in a week after the competition.
-The award ceremony will be held in August, 2012. - 19.
+However, photos, videos or slides of organ and tissue samples may be available for viewing upon request, but may not be obviously displayed. - Biological experimentation is subject to legal restrictions including, among others: - o Criminal Code of Canada, Section 446, Cruelty to Animals; - o Convention for International Trade on Endangered Species; - Canadian Wildlife Service; - o Health of Animals Act, Bill C-66 Guidelines of the Canadian Council on Animal Care; - o Animals for Research Act (Ontario). - 19.
+Tamil Cultural and Academic Society Science Fair winners will be notified through phone in a week after the competition. - 20.
 Exhibits will be divided into the following divisions and categories:

 DIVISION GRADE CATEGORIES

-Primary 3-4 Physical Biological
+Primary 1-3 Physical Biological

-Sciences Sciences
+- Sciences Sciences

-Elementary 5-6 Physical Biological Engineering Computer
+Elementary 4-6 Physical Biological Engineering Computer

 Sciences Sciences Sciences Sciences

 Junior 7-8 Physical Biological Engineering Computer

 Sciences Sciences Sciences Sciences

 Intermediate 9-10 Physical Biological Engineering Computer

 Sciences Sciences Sciences Sciences

 Senior 11-12 Physical Biological Engineering Computer

 Sciences Sciences Sciences Sciences